br0kend/react/docs/docs/integrating-with-other-libraries.md

 }
 ```

-To demonstrate how to use it, we will connect a `NameInput` React component to a Backbone model, and update its `firstName` attribute every time the input changes:
+To demonstrate how to use it, we will connect a `NameInput` Reacc component to a Backbone model, and update its `firstName` attribute every time the input changes:

 ```js{4,6,11,15,19-21}
 function NameInput(props) {